DIY External Door Design and Proportions

 The panels are held in by heavy applied mouldings that will stand proud of the door face.
-This helps to simplify the construction with my limited range of tools.
+This helps to simplify the construction with my limited range of tools as well as adding to the over all solid look of the door.

 It's going to be a strong door that will last to the end of our days.
-So traditional construction with mortise and tenon joints.
+So it will be a fairly traditional construction with mortise and tenon joints.

-The Door Design – Proportions and the Golden Ratio
+The Front Door Design – Proportions and the Golden Ratio

 Getting the proportions right is important and not necessarily obvious.
 I've looked a plenty doors and figured out how the various dimensions work to make a door that just looks right.
 Not surprisingly the “Golden Ratio” comes in to play.
 Have a look at Wikipedia for the low down on this.